wrillrysata/movietrailer/README.md

-FRESH TOMATOES MOVIE TRAILER is a Udacity Fullstack Nanodegree Project.
-The idea is to be able to view trailers of selected movies on site.
+The idea behind Fresh Tomatoe Movie app is to be able to view trailers of selected movies on site.
 It was built with Python, HTML, CSS and JQUERY.